Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Introduction

 \section{Introduction}

 In this work we study virtually free groups of real-analytic circle diffeomorphisms.
 Recall that a group is \emph{virtually free} if it contains a free subgroup of finite index.
 All the actions on the circle that we consider preserve the orientation, and we denote by $\Diff_+^\omega(\T)$ the group of order-preserving, real-analytic circle diffeomorphisms.
-We are more specifically interested in those virtually free groups that are \emph{($C^1$) locally discrete} in $\Diff_+^\omega(\T)$: this is a condition that is stronger than simple discreteness, as it is not only required that the identity be isolated in $G$, but that it be isolated in restriction to every interval where there is the interesting dynamics of the group.
+We are more specifically interested in those virtually free groups that are \emph{($C^1$) locally discrete} in $\Diff_+^\omega(\T)$: this is a condition that is stronger than simple discreteness, as it is not only required that the identity be isolated in $G$, but we want it to be isolated in restriction to every interval where there is the interesting dynamics of the group.
 Namely, let $\Lambda\subset \T$ be a minimal invariant compact set for $G$ (this is either the whole circle, or a Cantor set, or a finite orbit); $G$ is locally discrete if for every interval $I$ intersecting $\Lambda$, the restriction of the identity to $I$ is isolated among the set of restrictions in the group

 with respect to the $C^1$ topology.
-The case of invariant Cantor case is of special interest in this paper.
-By work of Rebelo \cite{Rebelo}, every finitely generated subgroup $G\subset\Diff^\omega_+(\T)$ with an exceptional minimal set is locally discrete.
+The case of minimal invariant Cantor set (called also \emph{exceptional}) is of special interest in this paper.
+By work of Rebelo \cite{Rebelo}, every finitely generated subgroup $G\subset\Diff^\omega_+(\T)$ with a minimal invariant Cantor set is locally discrete.
 Moreover, by a theorem of Ghys \cite{euler} such a group must be virtually free.

 Note that when the action of $G$ has finite orbits, the minimal invariant compact set may not be unique.
 In fact, by the so-called Hector's lemma \cite{euler,proches,Navas2006,football}, in this case the locally discrete group $G\subset \Diff_+^\omega(\T)$ is \emph{virtually cyclic}, therefore \textit{a fortiori} the definition does not depend on the choice of $\Lambda$.
-Reciprocally, by the Denjoy-Koksma inequality \cite{herman,NT}, locally discrete, virtually cyclic groups must have finite orbits.
+Reciprocally, by the Denjoy--Koksma inequality \cite{herman,NT}, locally discrete, virtually cyclic groups must have finite orbits.
 This has an important consequence: locally discrete, virtually cyclic groups are \emph{topologically classified} by the periodic orbits and their symmetries, and more precisely by their number and their dynamical behaviour (attracting/repelling).